Refer all servicing to qualified service personnel. Servicing is required when the apparatus has been damaged in any way, such as:

 When connecting the output of Zone 7 and/or Zone 8 to an AV Receiver, you can configure the receiver model/type to be controlled, whether to use IP or serial control, the parameters for the communication protocol, and to select which AVR input is connected to the output of this zone.

-CasaTunes supports many popular AV Receivers, including single or multi-zone receivers, as long as they support IP or serial control.
+CasaTunes supports many popular AV Receivers and intelligent amplifiers (as secondary power amps), including single or multi-zone receivers, as long as they support IP or serial control.
 From a user perspective, listening to music in a room that is powered by an AV Receiver is the same as any other room.
 For more information on seamless AV Receiver integration please refer to the following Tech Note.

 Each CasaTunes CT-8X8MA supports up to 6 optional CT-KP2 keypads.
 Out-of-the-box, each keypad port is assigned to each zone on the matrix amplifier. ie. Keypad port 1 is assigned to the first zone.